 How to make healthier choices at Starbucks

 The best low sugar Starbucks drinks actually taste OK and still give us our daily dose of caffeine.
 If you go to Starbucks stores as much as I do, these low calorie and sugar free Starbucks drink are great to keep our Starbucks habit going strong but save some calories.
+Some can seem deceptively healthy but be packed with sugar which is why I’m also sharing some medicine ball alternative Starbucks.
 I travel a lot of the year and Starbucks ends up being my go to for breakfasts and at airports so I got smart to the calories pretty quickly and finding the best low cal low sugar Starbucks drinks and snacks.

 These are the best and the worst Starbucks food and drinks for your health.
 As well as some not so ‘healthy items’ that are total diet killers.
 Starbucks actually has a surprising amount have lots of low sugar food and drink options that have fewer calories, even though they only have 1 sugar-free syrup now (I miss the sugar-free caramel).
 But they also have complete gut bombs!